abigailmurphy/Personal-Portfolio/README.md

 # Personal-Portfolio
 My name is Abbie Murphy, I am completing my B.S. in Computer Science at Brandeis University, class of 2024.
 I have compiled some of my projects into one place for easy access.
 These projects are projects that I have persued to either practice skills from class, expand on those skills, or simply explore new areas of computer science.

+## AdventureAdvisor

+A mobile application built using react native/ javascript.
+AdventureAdvisor will both plan and document your trip, using a chatGPT API key to build an itinerary based on selected parameters.
+The user then has the option to save their trip using async local storage on their device and add pictures and journal entries to their trips.
+The app also uses location to 'quick plan' the rest of the users day at a particular time and location at the touch of a button.

 ## Northampton Swim Club Webapp
 [Noho-Swimclub](https://github.com/abigailmurphy/Noho-Swimclub)